-Required: At least 60 points of 300-level Maori and Indigenous Studies, including at least two of MAOR 301, 317, 323, 345, 365, 382 and 390 (or their co-coded equivalents) (not including ARTS 395).
+Required: At least 60 points of 300-level Maori and Indigenous Studies courses.

 Required for honours: 60 points at 300-level in Maori and Indigenous Studies or Te Reo Maori or permission of the Head of School.

 Students may include up to 45 points from courses listed under Te Reo Maori.
 Students completing a double major in Te Reo Maori and Maori and Indigenous Studies must complete a total of 270 unique points in different courses.